mailgun/documentation/source/api-domains.rst

                        The default is ``disabled``.
  wildcard              *true* or *false*
-                       Determines whether the domain will accept email for sub-domains.
+                       Determines whether the domain will accept email for sub-domains when sending messages.

                        The default is `false`.
  force_dkim_authority  *true* or *false*